 - Data as of June 30th will be due the following September 1st, and data as of December 31st will be due on March 1st.

 Important information for Form 477 filers

 1. File deployment data into the HUBB – Submit geocoded locations from previous deployment year

 2. Certify data by filing Form 481

-file data for all locations deployed with CAF support in 2020 or certify that they have “no locations to upload.”
+Participants in the following funding programs have until March 1, 2022 to file data for all locations deployed with CAF support in 2021 or certify that they have “no locations to upload.”

 View USAC guidelines for more information about HUBB requirements.